The Revelation – Interpretative Strategies

 Interpretive Lenses:

 When we begin reading through Revelation, there are different hermeneutics (interpretive methods or strategies) that we can use to make sense of John’s visions.
 These different lenses with which to read Revelation can be used individually or in conjunction with one another.
 These basic lenses are Predictive, Preterist, Poetic, Political, and Pastoral/Prophetic.
-A good discussion of these lenses is in chapter 4 of Dr. Gorman’s book.
+A good discussion of these lenses is in chapter 4 of Dr. Gorman’s book, attached.

 A. Predictive: